through Global Volunteerism

 We keep it simple.

 As Learning Enterprises expands, we try to keep things simple and not lose sight of our core values.
-We exist in order to promote the ideals of our mission statement, not to promote ourselves.
+We exist to promote the ideals of our mission statement, not to promote ourselves.
 Learning Enterprises started as a way of connecting people who had skills to offer with those who needed them.
 We run a minimal yet efficient operation.
 Our model for operating has served us well since its inception, and it should continue to function for many more years to come.

 Learning Enterprises is guided by the 5 following principles